HL7/cql-ig/input/pages/using-cql.md

 ### Library-level Identifiers
 {: #library-level-identifiers}

-A "library-level identifier" is any named expression, function, parameter, code system, value set, concept, or code defined in the CQL.
-The library name referenced in the library-line, the data model, any referenced external library should not be considered "library-level identifiers".
-Library-level identifiers ought to be given a descriptive meaningful name (avoid abbreviations) and conform to Conformance Requirement 2.13.
+A "library-level identifier" is the identifier used to name any expression, function, parameter, code system, value set, concept, or code defined in the CQL library.
+The library name specified in the library declaration, the data model names, and any referenced external library names are not considered "library-level identifiers" for the purposes of this conformance requirement.

+It is critical that library-level identifiers have descriptive and meaningful names, avoid the use of abbreviations, and as much as possible, clearly and concisely communicate the intent of the declaration.
+These best-practices help ensure that:
+* Common logic can be effectively shared, reducing the overall development effort
+* Logic can be quickly and easily understood, facilitating accurate communication of intent and reducing maintenance and review effort

+As an example of a library that makes use of these best-practices, consider the [USCoreElements](https://hl7.org/fhir/us/cql/2025May/Library-USCoreElements.html) library.

+Conformance Requirement 2.13 captures these best-practices for Library-level identifiers in a CQL library.
+Note that this conformance requirement is characterized as a best-practice (i.e. a **SHOULD**) only because it is not possible to computably enforce it as a **SHALL**.

 **Conformance Requirement 2.13 (Library-level Identifiers):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-13)
 {: #conformance-requirement-2-13}